 By eating delicious food in a quality and quantity that actually satisfies your body and your taste buds, you will feel more energetic, have fewer cravings, and set an example for your children that teaches what no lecture on healthy eating can.

 I am excited to share these tips and recipes for lunch ideas for busy moms with you.
 Here you will find tactics that can fit into your life so that you can truly ditch the “Clean Their Plate Club”!

-To inspire your selection, think about foods that you love– lunches that you could eat every single day.
+To inspire your selection, think about foods that you love–lunches that you could eat every single day.
 Don’t consider how healthy or unhealthy your faves are.
-Brainstorm (this shouldn’t take long!) and then consider how you could make these eats easily and supportive with your goal.
+Brainstorm (this shouldn’t take long!) and then consider how you could make these eats easily and stay supportive with your goal.

 Just about any meal can be made more nourishing.
 You’ll see a great array of these ideas below.

 I’ll admit it, I hate leftovers.
 This is a rather inconvenient preference for a busy mom.
 No matter your stance of yesterday’s food, there is a way to make leftovers work for even the hesitant.
 Here are a few tips to get you started:

 - Start with cooking a double batch of your favorite dinners.
 You are cooking anyway, why not make provision for tomorrow’s lunch.
-If it is a meal you really enjoy, be sure to cook up enough for 2 additional meals.
+If it’s a meal you really enjoy, be sure to cook up enough for 2 additional meals.

 - Cook a double batch of protein.
 Some meals do not reheat well, but simple protein selections such as poultry, pork, and beef will serve as an excellent starting point for lunches.
 Add chicken to a pre-mixed salad; slice up steak for a wrap sandwich; add diced turkey to a can of vegetable soup.